Thomas Kaplan

-Thomas Scott Kaplan (born September 14, 1962) is an American billionaire businessman, philanthropist and art collector.
-Kaplan is the world's largest private collector of Rembrandt's works.
+Thomas Scott Kaplan (born September 14, 1962) is a Franco-American businessman, philanthropist and art collector.
+He is the world's largest private collector of Rembrandt's works.

 Kaplan is the chairman and chief investment officer of The Electrum Group LLC, a New York City-based investment, advisory and asset management firm with a focus on the natural resources sector.
 Since 2017, he has been the chairman of the International Alliance for the Protection of Heritage in Conflict Areas (ALIPH), a Geneva-based foundation established by France and the United Arab Emirates.

 Early life and education

-Born in New York City, Kaplan is the son of Lillian Jean Berger and Jason "Jay" Kaplan.
+Born in New York City, Kaplan is the son of Lillian Jean Kaplan and Jason "Jay" Kaplan.
 He and his family are Jewish.

-In his youth, he developed a passion for wildlife conservation and for Rembrandt, which decades later inspired him, respectively, to found the field conservation group Panthera, and to establish The Leiden Collection, the world's largest private grouping of works from the Dutch Golden Age.
+In his youth, Kaplan developed a passion for wildlife conservation and for Rembrandt, which later inspired him to found the field conservation group Panthera and The Leiden Collection, the world's largest private grouping of works from the Dutch Golden Age.

 At Oxford University, Kaplan earned bachelor's, master's and doctoral degrees in history.
-He wrote his doctoral dissertation on the Malayan counterinsurgency and the manner in which commodities influence strategic planning.
-While earning his PhD, he worked as an analyst covering Israeli companies publicly traded in the U.S. On a business trip, he met his future wife, Dafna Recanati (the daughter of Israeli investor Leon Recanati), who had attended the same boarding school as Kaplan, Institut Le Rosey.
+Under the supervision of Sir Michael Howard, then Regius Professor of History, and Chichele Professor of War Robert O’Neill, he wrote his doctoral dissertation on the Malayan counterinsurgency and the manner in which commodities influence strategic planning.
+While earning his Ph.D., Kaplan worked as an analyst covering Israeli companies publicly traded in the U.S. On a business trip, he met his future wife, Dafna Recanati (the daughter of Israeli investor Leon Recanati), who had attended the same Swiss boarding school as Kaplan, Institut Le Rosey.
 Her mother, artist Mira Recanati, introduced him to Israeli investor Avi Tiomkin, who hired him as a junior partner in 1991.
 Kaplan had impressed Tiomkin by correctly predicting Saddam Hussein's 1990 invasion of Kuwait several years before it took place.
 When Tiomkin decided to concentrate his investments solely in Israel in 1993, Kaplan moved on to pursue his own entrepreneurial ventures.